sendgrid/visual_studio_sdk_sample_app/README.md

 SendGrid SDK Sample Apps
 ======================

-This git repository helps you to send emails quickly and easily through SendGrid on Windows Store Applications using C# or Javascript.
+This git repository helps you to send emails quickly and easily through SendGrid on Windows 8 Store Applications using C# or Javascript and Windows Phone 8 Applications.

 Running the sample apps